 Myth 1: The most prominent myth of marketing is to believe that your brand will get bigger if you have a broader target market.

 Reality: Too many marketers target anyone.
 I will always argue that it is better to be loved by a few than tolerated by many.
-You have to create a tight bond with a core base of brand fans, and then use that fan support to expand your following.
+Smart strategic thinking focuses on creating a tight bond with a core base of brand fans, and then use that fan support to expand your following.